 Western Medicine is defined as a health care system in which medical doctors – as well as other health care professionals, such as nurses, pharmacists and therapists – treat ailments and diseases using drug, radiation, or surgery.
 Western Medicine is also called allopathic medicine, biomedicine conventional medicine, mainstream medicine and orthodox medicine.
 Western Medicine is a technology-based system of analysis, differentiation and separation, focusing on various parts of the body.

-Traditional Chinese Medicine, on the other hand, is an energy based medicine that looks at the body, mind and spirit from the perspective that an individual is “One” – that the parts of the body all work – or don’t work – together.
+Traditional Chinese Medicine, on the other hand, is an energy or Qi based medicine that looks at the body, mind and spirit from the perspective that an individual is “One” – that the parts of the body all work – or don’t work – together.
 According to Wikipedia, TCM is defined as “a style of traditional medicine built on a foundation of more than 2,500 years of Chinese medical practice that includes various forms of herbal medicine, acupuncture, massage (tui na), exercise (qigong), and dietary therapy, but recently also influenced by modern Western medicine.
 TCM is widely used in Greater China (where it has long been the standard system of medicine), and is becoming increasingly popular and recognized worldwide (where it is primarily approached as alternative medicine).”

 A doctor of Western Medicine is usually interested in vital signs like one’s weight, height, body temperature, blood pressure and so on – as well as specific signs of disease.
 A doctor of TCM examines the whole person.
 A practitioner of TCM might be just as interested in a person’s physical issues as in other aspects of their lives, including their relationships with family, lifestyle, life stresses or spiritual state.